If you thought wet wipes were okay to flush, you thought wrong.

 Not only are wet wipes harmful to our sewage system, but they can also affect marine life.

-In 2015, during an annual event called the Great British Beach Clean, volunteers discovered approximately 4,000 wet wipes around the UK coastline, that’s roughly 50 wet wipes for every kilometre cleaned.
+In 2015, during an annual event called the Great British Beach Clean, volunteers discovered approximately 4,000 wet wipes around the UK coastline, that’s roughly 50 wet wipes for every kilometer cleaned.

 One reason behind the influx of wet wipes comes from a recent demand in baby wipes not only for babies but adults too.
 Companies have been rolling out flushable wet wipes that provide consumers with a more sanitary solution to toilet paper.